solid/process/notifications-panel-charter.md

 Other non-normative documents may be delivered as:

-* A use case document defining how features in each specification relate to concrete use-case.
+* A use case document defining how features in each specification relate to concrete use-cases.
 * Test suites for normative deliverables.
 * Primer or Best Practice documents to support Web developers when designing Solid applications.